spearheadsys/sc-portal/README.md

 # Configuration

 Ensure the config file in config/ matches your details.

+The SSH key used must be the correct format, e.g. generated with:

+    ssh-keygen -m PEM -t rsa -C "your@email.address"

 # Running the server